wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh Cloud
 -----------

-Wazuh offers `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted on our PCI-DSS and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
+Wazuh offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, where all components are hosted on our PCI-DSS and SOC 2 Type 2 certified SaaS solution, which is maintained by our team.
 With Wazuh cloud, no dedicated hardware is required and everything is ready to use.
 This service offers a highly flexible infrastructure to match your enterprise needs.

 You can create and tailor your cloud environment to meet specific needs and upgrade it to the most appropriate tier.
-The setting up of a Wazuh Cloud environment is streamlined: installing and updating the Wazuh components, and defining scalability is all handled by Wazuh Cloud.
+The setting up of the Wazuh Cloud environment is streamlined: installing and updating the Wazuh components, and defining scalability is all handled by the Wazuh Cloud.
 You can check our :ref:`Requirements <cloud_service>` to learn how to create a cloud environment and explore the Wazuh Cloud services.

 Upgrade instructions